Australian children lose bid to block coal mine expansion

 "Perhaps the most startling of the potential harms demonstrated by the evidence before the court is that 1 million of today's Australian children are expected to suffer at least one heat stress episode serious enough to require acute care in a hospital," Bromberg said.

-“Many thousands will suffer premature death from heat stress or bushfire smoke.
-Substantial economic loss and property damage will be experienced.
-The Great Barrier Reef and most of Australia’s eastern eucalypt forests will no longer exist due to repeated, severe bushfires,” he added.
+He added that many thousands will suffer premature death from heat stress or bushfire smoke.
+Substantial economic loss and property damage will be experienced and the Great Barrier Reef and most of Australia's eastern eucalypt forests will cease to exist.

 The children who filed the case are led by 17-year-old Anjali Sharma with the aid of a so-called litigation guardian, Catholic nun Sister Brigid Arthur, 86.